LCLeGoff/Qube_data_challenge_2022/README.md

 * Neural networks
 * Models using the correlation over time.

-The **best model** I have found is a **combination of a Ridge linear regression and some well known factors**, which gives a train score of 0.1301 and a public score of 0.0829.
+The **best model** I have found is a **l2-regularized neural network**, which gives a train score of 0.1326 and a public score of 0.084.

 To participate in the challenge, I have used two accounts with pseudos *Line* and *Akina*.